 This process begins with the company’s board of directors deciding on the stock split.
 The stock split is then announced to the public and set for a specific day.
-To qualify for the stock split, you must already own company stock by a specific date.
+You must already own company stock by a particular date to qualify for the stock split.
 Once that day of the split arrives, a single share of the stock is split into pieces.

-For example, if you owned 100 shares of a company and a 3-for-1 stock split occurs, you’ll end up with 300 shares.
+For example, if you owned 100 shares of a company and a 3-for-1 stock split occurs, you’ll have 300 shares.

 A stock split also impacts the share price.
 If one share is worth $200 before a 2-for-1 stock split, after the split, one share would be worth $100.

-While the number of shares and the price of each share changes, a stock split does not impact the company’s market capitalization.
-This means a stock split has no impact on the value of the company or of your investment.
+While the number of shares and the price of each share change, a stock split does not impact the company’s market capitalization.
+This means a stock split has no impact on the company’s value or your investment.

 A helpful way to think about a stock split is to compare it to slicing a pie.
 If you have one pie, no matter how many pieces you cut it into, you don’t have any more or less pie.
 A stock split is like cutting a pie into eight pieces, then deciding you would like to have more slices, so you cut each piece in half to give you sixteen pieces.

-The number of slices (shares) changes, and the size of each piece (the price per share) changes, but the size of the pie (the market capitalization) stays the same.
+The number of slices (shares) and the size of each piece (the price per share) change, but the size of the pie (the market capitalization) stays the same.

-If stock splits have no impact on the company’s value, then why do companies do them?
+If stock splits have no impact on their value, why do companies do them?

 There are a few reasons why.

 One reason is that a lower share price makes stocks more affordable.
 An individual investor with only a few thousand, or even a few hundred dollars to invest, may not want to purchase a single share of a company for $150 but may wish to for $75.
-Modern trading has made it questionable how much of an impact this has, but we’ll discuss that more later in this post.
+Modern trading has made it questionable how much of an impact this has, but we’ll discuss that more later.

-One reason investors tend to view a company favorably when it is splitting its stock is that a stock split implies that share price is rising.
-In theory, stock splits occur when the share price increases enough that it limits the stock’s accessibility for many investors.
+Investors tend to view a company favorably when it is splitting its stock because a stock split implies that the share price is rising.
+In theory, stock splits occur when the share price increases enough to limit the stock’s accessibility for many investors.
 But a stock split does not require outperformance.
-The value of a share may simply have risen at the same level as the rest of the market.
+The share value may have risen at the same level as the rest of the market.

 As we saw, in theory, stock splits benefit investors by making the stock accessible to a broader investing audience.
-Furthermore, increased liquidity and smaller bid-ask spreads, which, as we saw benefit companies, also benefit investors.
-It does this by making rebalancing a portfolio easier since lower share prices means it’s easier to find buyers for shares.
+Furthermore, increased liquidity and smaller bid-ask spreads, which, as we saw, benefit companies, also benefit investors.
+It does this by making rebalancing a portfolio easier since lower share prices mean it’s easier to find buyers for shares.

 But it’s not all good news for investors, especially less experienced investors.
 While it’s true that a correlation exists between rising share prices and a stock split, a stock split has no real impact on the company’s value.
-The future earnings of a company is simply divided among more shares – there is still the same amount of pie no matter how many slices you cut it into.
+The future earnings are divided among more shares — there is still the same amount of pie no matter how many slices you cut it into.
 But less experienced investors often see the correlation between share price and stock splits and mistakenly assume that stock splits impact the company’s value.

 Why does it matter if an investor confuses correlation and causation?
 Isn’t the result ultimately the same?

 We’ve seen how stock splits may impact regular investors, but let’s also take a moment to see how stock splits impact short sellers.
-As discussed, a stock split has no material impact on a company’s value.
+A stock split has no material impact on a company’s value.
 This means a stock split does not have any material effect on short-sellers, but it does create some changes.

 When a stock split occurs, the number of shares you have outstanding changes, and the price per share changes, but the value of shares (stock price x number of shares) remains the same.